hanabi/hanabi.github.io/docs/level_2.md

 - Sometimes, someone can give a *Prompt* that is prompting **two** (or more) cards with one clue, which is pretty good.
 - For example, in a 3-player game:
-  - A red 1 is played on the stacks.
+  - Red 1 is played on the stacks.
   - Alice clues Cathy red, which touches a red 4.
 This must be a *Play Clue*, because the red 4 is not on chop.
   - Bob has two clued red cards in his hand.
 Since Alice has indicated that the red 4 must be playable right now, he knows that his two red cards must be a red 2 and a red 3 (in order from left-to-right).
   - Bob plays the left-most card as the red 2.
 On Bob's next turn, he plays the other red card as the red 3.